-If many monkeys choose shares in the share market, some of them will fall and some of them will rise in value.
+If many monkeys choose shares in the share market, some will fall, and some will rise in value.

 But still, a monkey is a monkey, right?

-A monkey — no matter what share he picks — will still remain a monkey.
+No matter what share he picks, a monkey will remain a monkey.

-So if you take any action, and you get the right result, don't think that you got the right outcome because you took the right action.
+So if you take any action and get the right result, don’t think that you got the right outcome because you took the right action.

 But just because the result(s) is as expected, you shouldn’t ignore the other factors.

 Often people miss looking at subtle factors that make false beliefs in their minds.